Two H1N1 clinics cancelled

 “In reviewing the upcoming clinic schedules we determined the combination of heavy road construction surrounding Cape Coral High School coupled with the lengthy walking distance from the parking area to the clinic site makes access difficult for disabled persons and parents with strollers.
-Also, the East Lee County High School clinic was cancelled in an effort to consolidate clinic locations in LeHigh,” said Judith A. Hartner, M.D., M.P.H., M.P.A., director of the Lee County Health Department, is a prepared statement.
+Also, the East Lee County High School clinic was cancelled in an effort to consolidate clinic locations in Lehigh.
+Vaccine supply was not an issue in the decision to cancel these clinics” said Judith A. Hartner, M.D., M.P.H., M.P.A., director of the Lee County Health Department, in a prepared statement.

 For residents in the Cape Coral area there are other upcoming clinics they might want to attend.
 Some future Cape Coral clinics are as follows: Thursday, Nov.
-5, at Mariner High School and Thursday, Nov.
-12, at Island Coast High School.
+12, and Tuesday, Nov.
+17, at Island Coast High School.

 Things to know before you come to a clinic: